- Famous Supreme Court cases

 But now, President Trump challenged the system, declaring it illegal.
 While the Supreme Court rejected the Trump claim by ruling 5-4 votes saying that Trump has not provided any justification.

-Important cases scheduled at the United States Supreme Court in 2021
+Supreme Court cases in 2021

 Affordable Care Act case